franke92/otherpeoplesnotes/README.md

 </pre>

-As it's shown above, the `otherpeoplenotes` application is dividided into 4 little angular components: the note's container, the notebox, the inputbox and the avatar.
+As shown above, the `otherpeoplenotes` application is dividided into 4 little angular components: the note's container, the notebox, the inputbox and the avatar.
 Images and `notes.json` file are placed into assets folder.
 Styles, if globals, are written into file `style.css` otherwise each component has its own file css.
 There's a service `resource.service` for handling an http GET request in order to achieve the file json in assets folder.